JeromeSchmied/crablit/README.md

 ## [Anki](https://ankiweb.net), [quizlet](https://quizlet.com) and [knowt](https://knowt.com) inspired learning app, but in the terminal.

+> [!IMPORTANT]
-## Still in beta, functionality is not tested thoroughly.
+> Crablit is still in beta, functionality is not tested thoroughly.

 ## Features